How do I repay my HELP debt?

-You pay back your HELP debt through the tax system once you earn above the compulsory repayment threshold.
+You begin to pay back your HELP debt through the tax system once you earn above the compulsory repayment threshold.
 The compulsory repayment threshold is different each year.

+Voluntary repayments are in addition to compulsory repayments and are not refundable.
 You can make a voluntary repayment(Opens in a new tab/window) to the Australian Taxation Office (ATO) at any time.

 The more you earn, the higher your repayment will be.

 When you do your tax return, the ATO(Opens in a new tab/window) will calculate your income for the year and tell you how much your compulsory repayment is.

 |2023-2024 Repayment threshold||Repayment % rate|